 Socialism will mean all this, and much more.
-But none of this will come as a "gift," or "automatically" as a result of seizing political power.
+But none of this will come as a "gift," or "automatically" as a result of the seizure of political power by the proletariat.

-The experience of socialist countries has shown that the transformation of society by the working class is a protracted process, which must develop step by step, and is marked by the most intense struggle between the proletariat and the overthrown bourgeoisie at every step.
-All during this process, the proletariat must exercise the most ruthless dictatorship over the old ruling class and must continue to break down the old "division of labor" and the old self-seeking ideas of capitalism.
+The experience of socialist countries has shown that the transformation of society by the working class is a protracted process, which must develop step by step, and is marked by the most intense struggle between the proletariat and the bourgeoisie at every step.
+All during this process, the proletariat must exercise the most ruthless dictatorship over the old ruling class, must ruthlessly suppress any attempt by the forces of capitalism to restore the old society and must continue to break down the old "division of labor" and the old selfseeking ideas of capitalism.
 Otherwise, it will lose power to the bourgeoisie, and capitalism with all its misery will be restored.

 Seizing the large-scale means of production from the overthrown bourgeoisie is an act which can be accomplished almost immediately once the proletariat has won political power.
 And it is an act which must be carried out swiftly, backed up by the guns of the proletariat.
-But eliminating small-scale production and trade and the narrow outlook that characterizes smallscale operators, can only be accomplished gradually, through a series of steps, in tempo with the overall development of the economy and society, under the rule of the proletarian state.
+But eliminating smallscale production and trade and the narrow outlook that characterizes small-scale operators can only be accomplished gradually, through a series of steps, in tempo with the overall development of the economy and society, under the rule of the proletarian state.
 To achieve this the proletariat cannot rely on armed compulsion, but must rely on persuasion and political education to show these people that their only hope for the future lies with the proletariat in eliminating all vestiges of capitalism, all private ownership of means of production, and advancing to communism.